eeeeeAeoN/EgoCore/README.md

 ## 🚀 Getting Started

-0. **Get the Unified Build of Fable (Critical):** Weather you a modder or user it's highly recommended to get the Unified Build of Fable.
-Without it - .def editing, compilation and mods that use plan text .defs won't work.
+0. **Get the Unified Build of Fable (Critical):** Weather you're a modder or user it's highly recommended to get the Unified Build of Fable.
+Without it the .def editing, compilation and mods that use plan text definitions won't work.
 Check the Discord link for more information.
 1. **Extract the Archive:** Unpack the EgoCore folder anywhere on your PC.
 2. **Launch:** Run `EgoCore.exe`.
 3. **Setup:** On your first launch, EgoCore will ask for your Fable installation directory (the folder containing `Fable.exe` and the `Data` folder).